About Fort Hunt Youth Lacrosse (“forthuntlax”/FHYL)

 If your pre-k, elementary, or middle school aged boy or girl lives within the boundaries of the West Potomac, Mount Vernon, Hayfield or Edison High School pyramids, including Fort Belvoir, they can play Fort Hunt Youth Lacrosse.
 Confirm your HS Pyramid by entering your address in the Fairfax County school boundary locator at:

-Our goal is to provide the best possible opportunity for our youth to have fun, learn valuable life lessons, increase their fitness, improve their lacrosse skills, and compete to win at this historic North American sport.
+Our goal is to provide the best possible opportunity for our youth to have fun, learn valuable life lessons, increase their physical literacy, improve their lacrosse skills, and compete to win at this historic North American sport.